loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 - Efficient Functional Program ming using Linear Types: The Array Fragment @juan2015efficient

 == Pre-existing work in the group
-#block(width: 100%, stroke: red, inset: 10pt)[
-  SLFL is a language designed by Jean-Philippe Bernardy with contributions by Filip Nordmark.
+SLFL is a language designed by Jean-Philippe Bernardy with contributions from Filip Nordmark.
 Bernardy's "vision" is a strongly typed common machine-level language that can be used as an intermediate target.
-  Currently only a prototype implementation of SLFL exists.
+#todo[JP definitely needs to review this]

-  In the master's thesis "Towards a practical execution model for functional languages with linear types" @nordmark2024.
-Nordmark implements an virtual machine for a linearly typed language.
-Unfortunately the virtual machine language is untyped, and hence by Principle 1, it can not be utilized in this thesis.
+In the master's thesis "Towards a practical execution model for functional languages with linear types" @nordmark2024 Nordmark implements a virtual machine for a linearly typed language.
+Unfortunately the virtual machine language is untyped, and because SLFL is linearly typed, it can not be utilized as an intermediate language for compiling to SLFL.
-]

 == Transition paragraph
 The scope of the thesis includes creating a compiler for SLFL that utilizes